 There's a difference in price between the Samsung Galaxy Note 10 and Note 10+, as you would expect.

-The Samsung Galaxy Note 10+ offers a larger battery, more RAM, more storage options, microSD support, a larger and sharper display and a quad rear camera setup rather than triple compared to the standard Note 10.
+Of the flagship level devices, the Samsung Galaxy Note 10+ offers a larger battery, more RAM, more storage options, microSD support, a larger and sharper display and a quad rear camera setup rather than triple compared to the standard Note 10.
+That brings with it increased cost with the size - but at least you have two flagship options.